xwdsh1446546640/my-academic-website/content/en/publication/aiart2023_2/_index.md

 publication: In [*IEEE Workshop on Artificial Intelligence for Art Creation (AIART).
 IEEE International Conference on Multimedia and Expo Workshop (ICMEW) (CCF-B), Brisbane, 10-14 July, 2023.*]
 publication_short: In *AIART 2023*

 abstract: 'Although computational aesthetics evaluation has made certain achievements in many fields, its research of music performance remains to be explored.
-At present, subjective evaluation is still a ultimate method of music aesthetics research, but it will consume a lot of human and material resources.'
+At present, subjective evaluation is still a ultimate method of music aesthetics research, but it will consume a lot of human and material resources.
+The main contributions of this paper are as follows: Firstly, we put forward an objective aesthetic evaluation method to measure the music performance aesthetic; Secondly, we propose 10 basic music features and 4 aesthetic music features.
+Experiments show that our method performs well on performance assessment.'

 # Summary.
 An optional shortened abstract.
 summary: 'This study proposes an aesthetic visual qusetion & answering dataset.'